acd-engine/jupyterbook/_sources/Integration_ACDEA_Construction.md

 #### Data Transformation
 ---
 This stage focuses on preparing the data for integration into the ACDEA.
-It involves expanding the data by adding missing attributes or levels, as well as cleansing the data by identifying and correcting errors or inconsistencies.
+It involves expanding the data by adding missing attributes or nested levels, as well as cleansing the data by identifying and correcting errors or inconsistencies.

 ##### Data Expansion
-This step involves expanding the data to include additional attributes or levels that are necessary for the integration process.
-This may involve supplementing missing attributes, projecting similar attributes to the target attributes in ACDEA or expanding the data model to include additional levels or entities.
-For example, the `structure` entity in DAQA is projected to `place` level as well as `work` level in ACDEA.
+This step involves expanding the data to include additional attributes or nested levels that are necessary for the integration process.
+This may involve supplementing missing attributes, projecting similar attributes to the target attributes in ACDEA or expanding the data model to include additional nested levels.
+For example, the `structure` entity in DAQA is projected to the `place` entity structure as well as the `work` entity structure in ACDEA.

 ##### Data Cleansing
 In this step, the data is cleaned and standardised to ensure that it is consistent and accurate.
 This may involve removing redundant texts, and standardising time and place formats and values.